Anglo-French blockade of the Río de la Plata: Historical perspectives

 Pacho O'Donnell considers as well that traditional historiography had concealed the battle of Vuelta de Obligado.
 Romero considers instead that, despite not giving it the higher importance, the battle is properly referenced at all the books about the time period.

-According to Historicising intervention: strategy and synchronicity in British intervention 1815–50, the British government intentions were "to pacify the republics of the Plate, secure the definitive independence of Uruguay, and the advancement of Britain’s commercial and diplomatic relations with all the states in the region, perhaps also establishing contacts with Paraguay".
-The British expedition, commissioned without parliament authorisation and inconsistent with the non-intervention policy previously declared by the foreign office, then held by Lord Aberdeen, eventually withdrew, largerly under Rosas' terms.
-The British mission is assessed a failure, that exposed both home and abroad the British weakness to deal with "half-civilised governments".
+According to Historicising intervention: strategy and synchronicity in British intervention 1815–50, the British government's intentions were "to pacify the republics of the Plate, secure the definitive independence of Uruguay, and the advancement of Britain’s commercial and diplomatic relations with all the states in the region, perhaps also establishing contacts with Paraguay".
+The British expedition, commissioned without parliamentary authorisation and inconsistent with the non-intervention policy previously declared by the Foreign Office, then led by Lord Aberdeen, eventually withdrew, largerly under Rosas' terms.
+The British mission is assessed a failure, which exposed both at home and abroad the British weakness to deal with "half-civilised governments".